Stupid Fucking Bird

 Parking and seating:

-Parking is provided for $5 on most dates across the street at Notre Dame High School (call for availability for your performance).
+Parking is provided for $5 on most dates across the street at Notre Dame High School (call for availability for your performance, and please note that the lots close 45 minutes after our show ends).
 View an interactive parking map of downtown San Jose for more options.
 Seating is general admission, and the theater is wheelchair-accessible.

 Pay What You Can Night: Thursday, Sept.
 14, 8 p.m.